Table of contents

 • Initially discovered the brand through a sponsored Instagram post while casually scrolling

-• Later searched for product reviews on Google, clicking on a search result
+• Later searched for product reviews on Google and clicked on a search result

-• Subsequently been shown a retargeting advertisement while browsing an unrelated website
+• Been shown a retargeting advertisement while browsing another website

 • Received and opened a promotional email offering a discount